Advent, Day 11: He’ll Outshine the Sun

 According to the biblical story (Gen. 12:10–20), a famine in Canaan drove Abraham and his wife Sarah to seek relief in Egypt.
 Fearful that his life would be endangered because of Sarah’s beauty (kings were, after all, known to go to extreme measures to get what they want), Abraham presents Sarah to the royal court as his sister, implying that she is sexually available.
 Pharaoh thus acquires her for his harem and, in gratitude for the giving over of his “sister,” lavishes Abraham with livestock and servants.
 But as judgment against Pharaoh’s act of (unwitting) adultery, God strikes him and his household with plagues, which is when Pharaoh realizes that he has been deceived.
 He orders Abraham and Sarah to leave Egypt.

 It’s not until Genesis 16:1 that we meet Hagar, identified as “an Egyptian slave” (or, as some translations have it, a handmaid or servant) owned by Sarah.
-Presumably Sarah acquired—and yes, I use that disgusting term again, because women were treated as possessions in ancient Mesopotamia—Hagar during her time in Egypt.
+Presumably Sarah acquired—and yes, I use that disgusting term again, because women were treated as possessions in ancient Mesopotamia, including by other women—Hagar during her time in Egypt.

 When Sarah cannot get pregnant, she forces Hagar to have sex with Abraham to bear him an heir.
 But when Hagar conceives Ishmael, Sarah becomes jealous, and the abuse worsens to the point that Hagar runs away.
 But God visits Hagar in the wilderness with words of comfort and reassurance.
 She returns to Abraham’s household and gives birth to Ishmael.
 Sometime later, Sarah herself miraculously conceives and gives birth to a son, Isaac, after which she casts out Hagar and Ishmael, no longer having need of them.
 God again comes to Hagar and to her son, both of them weak from thirst and on the verge of death.
 He reveals to them a well and promises to make of Ishmael a great nation, just as he promised of Isaac.
 “You are the God who sees me,” Hagar exults (Gen. 16:13).

 According to Jewish midrash, before her enslavement to Sarah, Hagar was actually an Egyptian princess—that is, a daughter of Pharaoh’s.
-When Pharaoh witnessed the miracle that Sarah’s God performed for Sarah’s sake, he gave Hagar to her, saying, “Better that my daughter be a maidservant in this house than a mistress in another house” (Genesis Rabbah 45:1).
+When Pharaoh witnessed the power of Sarah’s God, who came to Sarah’s defense by unleashing pestilence on Pharaoh’s house, he gave Hagar to her, saying, “Better that my daughter be a maidservant in this house than a mistress in another house” (Genesis Rabbah 45:1).
 In other retellings, Pharaoh gives her away reluctantly as penance, not wanting to incur any more of God’s wrath.
 And in yet another version, leaving Egypt with Sarah is Hagar’s idea, as she wishes to follow the one true God.

 Islamic tradition also affirms Hagar’s royal birth, though according to the Qisas Al-Anbiya, she was the daughter of the king of Maghreb, whom Pharaoh killed, thus capturing her.
 Notably, neither Sarah nor Hagar are mentioned by name in the Qur’an; they are only briefly alluded to in Surah Ibrahim 14:37, where Abraham says in prayer, “I have settled some of my family in a barren valley near your Sacred House.”
 Hagar is, however, mentioned amply in the hadith.